ContractingWorks/ClientAPI/Doc/Reference.md

 After reviewing and selecting an OAuth authorization flow, apply it to your connected app.
 For details about each supported flow, see  the Devico.Connect Authorization section.

-### Special request and response headers

-- `X-AUSERNAME` – response header that contains either username of the authenticated user or 'anonymous'.
-- `X-XXX-Token` – methods that accept multipart/form-data will only process requests with `X-XXX-Token: no-check` header.

 ### Error responses